JoDavidsson/roi-calculator/README.md

 # ROI Calculator

-A React-based Return on Investment (ROI) calculator with a modern, responsive design using Tailwind CSS and Framer Motion for animations.
+This project is a React-based ROI (Return on Investment) calculator designed to help businesses estimate the potential savings and benefits of implementing the Cactus AI system.

 ## Features

+- User-friendly interface for inputting business data
-- Calculate ROI based on initial investment, annual investment, investment length, and estimated return
+- Detailed ROI calculations based on various factors
-- Responsive design for mobile and desktop
+- Responsive design for desktop and mobile devices
-- Animated UI elements for enhanced user experience
-- Modern and clean interface using Tailwind CSS

-## Technologies Used

-- React
-- Tailwind CSS
-- Framer Motion
-- Create React App
+- Interactive results display with explanations

 ## Getting Started